 From its start, a goal of the HT was to reduce the long-term costs of these services through the implementation of a shared, large-scale storage infrastructure.
 Additionally, the archive was designed as an open, collaborative development environment for partners to improve existing, and develop new, access and collection services.

-of membership are outlined in this document.
+Features and benefits of membership are outlined in this document.